loadsmart/blog/content/posts/2025-11-06-reducting-microservices/index.md

 ### Conclusion

-Reducing our microservices complexity was more than a cost-saving exercise—it was a strategic investment in our engineering organization's future effectiveness.
+Reducing our microservices complexity was more than a cost-saving exercise — it was a strategic investment in our engineering organization's future effectiveness.
 By approaching the problem systematically with data-driven scoring, careful validation, and phased execution, we reduced complexity while maintaining system reliability.